yegor256/blog/static/elegant-objects.md

 static method is a bad thing and you disagree, don't try to convince me, it won't help :) This is my opinion and this is what the book is about.
 However, I'm sure that my **explanations** and **arguments** have many flaws.
-As an early reviewer, you will help me to find them.
+As an early reviewer, you will help me find them.
 Again, don't argue with **what** I'm preaching, but complain about **how** I do it.